Bayesian Optimization by Kernel Regression and Density-based Exploration: Background

 \subsection{Bayesian optimization}

-We focus on the Bayesian optimization (BO) framework, which employs an acquisition function to strike a balance between exploitation and exploration.
-This balance is crucial for determining a sequence of query points that progressively converge toward the optimizer of the optimization problem.
-The pseudocode is presented in Algorithm~\ref{alg:BO}.
+Bayesian optimization (BO) \cite{pourmohamad2021bayesian,garnett2023bayesian} is a sequential design strategy for efficiently solving \cref{eqn:max objective}.
+BO uses an acquisition function to balance exploitation and exploration.
+The acquisition function guides the selection of query points to improve the surrogate model and locate the global optimum.
+The pseudocode is presented in \cref{alg:BO}.

-This algorithm mainly consists of two primary steps \cite{pourmohamad2021bayesian}: First, a surrogate model is constructed, and the corresponding acquisition function is generated.
+This algorithm mainly consists of two primary steps: First, a surrogate model is constructed, and the corresponding acquisition function is generated.
 Second, a new point is obtained by maximizing the acquisition function, followed by updating the surrogate model.
 Starting with the initial design, these steps are iteratively repeated to efficiently allocate the remaining evaluation budget and minimize the cumulative regret or simple regret.

-\section{The BOKE Method}
+\section{The BOKE method}

-In this section, we construct the BOKE algorithm step by step: first, a kernel regression surrogate model; second, a density-based exploration strategy built via kernel density estimation; and third, an IKR-UCB acquisition function based on the preceding two components.
-The remainder of this section provides a detailed description of these components, introduces the resulting BOKE algorithm, and analyzes its computational complexity.
+This section constructs the BOKE algorithm in three steps: first, a kernel regression surrogate model; second, a density-based exploration strategy built via kernel density estimation; and third, an IKR-UCB acquisition function based on the preceding two components.
+The remainder of the section details these components, presents the complete BOKE algorithm (\cref{alg:BOKE}) and its variant BOKE+ (\cref{alg:BOKE+}), and analyzes their computational complexity relative to baseline BO algorithms.